atomicx6637/ba-architecture/ea-services-summary.md

 ### 🔄 **Reuse & Leverage**
 "EA connected us with another team who had already solved a similar integration challenge.
 We reused their pattern, saving 3 months of design time and avoiding the same pitfalls they encountered."

+### 🎯 **Strategic Initiative Success**
+"Our $5M ERP implementation had a dedicated solution architect embedded full-time.
+They designed the end-to-end architecture, guided our implementation partner, and ensured we made sound technical decisions.
+The solution went live on-time with zero production issues."

 ### 📊 **Portfolio Visibility**
 "The portfolio dashboard gave our executive team real-time visibility into all technology investments.
 For the first time, we could see the full picture and make informed trade-off decisions during quarterly reviews."